 - Maintaining a confidential and complete case record of all documents received and notes taken on each case assigned and archiving case files with CASA.

-- Appearing in court to present your findings and recommendations every five months.
+- Appearing in court to present your findings and recommendations every three to five months.

 - Additionally, continuing in the program also requires that you engage in 12 hours of continuing education annually.